Citation, DOI, disclosures and case data

 0 images remaining

-On the chest CT scan, there is pulmonary cavity with irregular thick walls and an air-fluid level in the left upper lobe.
+There is a cavitating lesion with irregular thick walls and an air-fluid level in the left upper lobe.

 Pulmonary consolidation is remarkable adjacent to the cavitary lesion.

 Hilar and mediastinal lymph nodes are seen with a maximum short axis diameter of 8mm.